semgrep/semgrep/semgrep-core/src/osemgrep/README.md

 ### Phase 3: feature completion

-Translate what remains of the Python implementation to OCaml. `mlgrep` is now on feature parity with `semgrep`.
+Translate what remains of the Python implementation to OCaml. `osemgrep` is now on feature parity with `semgrep`.

-`mlgrep` is now being shipped to users who can choose to use it instead of `semgrep`.
-This is a phase of intense quality assurance for `mlgrep`.
+`osemgrep` is now being shipped to users who can choose to use it instead of `semgrep`.
+This is a phase of intense quality assurance for `osemgrep`.

 ## Delivery

-`mlgrep` becomes `semgrep`.
+`osemgrep` becomes `semgrep`.
 We stop shipping or maintaining the Python implementation.

 All improvements and fixes are made only to the OCaml implementation.